Students must show financial need in order to qualify for the program. Financial need is determined by completing the FAFSA.

 Search and apply for available Federal Work-Study positions at join.pitt.edu.

 Each week, you and your supervisor are responsible for accurately recording and submitting hours worked in Pitt Worx.

 Keep track of your earnings to make sure you do not exceed your Federal Work-Study award.

 Students do not need to complete a FAFSA in order to be considered for campus employment.

 Individual departments pay wages out of their operating budget; therefore, the number of hours and the wage rate is determined by each department.

-To be eligible for the program, students must be a Pennsylvania residents, enrolled at least half-time (six or more credits), and eligible for a PHEAA state grant.
+To be eligible for the program, students must be a Pennsylvania resident, enrolled at least half-time (six or more credits), and eligible for a PA state grant.

 Students may create jobs by asking potential employers to consider participating in the State Work-Study Program.

-Students can obtain a State Work-Study Program application and additional information on PHEAA's website.
+Students can obtain a PA State Work-Study Program application and additional information on PHEAA's website.